reytoms/Portfolio/Project_part1.md

 #### Conflict:
-Christmas 2020 was celebrated amongst less than 5 people within closed doors.

 With effective vaccination drives in 2021, international borders have re-opened for us to visit our dear ones across oceans.
-Let's plan better for Christmas 2021.
+Though Christmas 2020 was celebrated within closed doors, let's plan better for Christmas 2021.

-As exciting as it is to plan a vacation, it is also hectic and confusing to pick just one out of the 195 beautiful countries across the globe.
-Though it is a challenge we all face oftentimes, we continue to deal with it.
-But this time, I am going to turn my challenge into an opportunity.
+As exciting as it is to plan a vacation, it could also be hectic and confusing to pick just one out of the 195 beautiful countries across the globe.
+With the help of visualization, I am going to turn this challenge into an opportunity.
-From the lessons we've learned as part of 'Telling Stories with Data' course, I have decided to make the only challenging part about vacations as interesting as I can.

 I would like to take you with me on this journey as I choose my destination for Christmas 2021.
 Perhaps, if you align with me through this process, we could be taking a holiday together!

-As I narrate the story, I would like to consider the following points to derive a conclusion:
+I would like to consider the following points to derive a conclusion:

 a.
 A visual of major tourist destinations across the globe.
 This is to give an idea about all the possible options that we have.
 But, not all countries are Christmas friendly.
 That takes me to my next step.